trpc/trpc/www/docs/nextjs/ssr.md

 slug: /ssr
 ---

-> The only thing you need to do to get SSR on your application is to set `ssr: true` in your `_app.tsx`, but it comes with some additional considerations.
+The only thing you need to do to get SSR on your application is to set `ssr: true` in your `_app.tsx`, but it comes with some additional considerations.

-### Configure `_app.tsx` for SSR

-Server-side rendering comes with additional considerations.
 In order to execute queries properly during the server-side render step and customize caching behavior, we might want to add some extra logic inside our `_app.tsx`:

 ```tsx
 import React from 'react';